pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_presence.md

 # Presence API for Kotlin SDK

-Presence lets you track online/offline status and store custom state.
-It shows:
-- Join/leave events per channel
-- Occupancy (number of subscribed users)
-- Channels a user/device is subscribed to
-- Presence state per user

-Requires Presence add-on enabled for your key in the Admin Portal.
-For receiving presence events, see Presence Events.

 ##### Breaking changes in v9.0.0
-Kotlin SDK v9.0.0 unifies Kotlin and Java SDK codebases, introduces a new PubNub client instantiation, and changes async callbacks and emitted status events.
-See Java/Kotlin SDK migration guide.
+PubNub Kotlin SDK v9.0.0 unifies Kotlin and Java SDKs, changes client instantiation, and updates asynchronous callbacks and emitted status events.
+Review the Java/Kotlin SDK migration guide for details.

+Presence provides:
+- Join/leave events
+- Channel occupancy counts
+- Channels a UUID is subscribed to
+- Presence state per UUID

+Learn more in the Presence overview.

 ##### Request execution
-Most method calls return an Endpoint.
+Most SDK methods return an Endpoint.
 You must call .sync() or .async() to execute.

 ```
 1val channel = pubnub.channel("channelName")